yomidevs/kaikki-to-yomitan/README.md

 Test inputs are in `data/test/kaikki`.
 Each line is a line from the corresponding kaikki file (from `data/kaikki`, after downloading).

 To fix something in the conversion of a word, add its line from `data/kaikki` to the corresponding test file in `data/test/kaikki`.
-Then run `npm run test-write` to add it to the expected test output, and commit the changes (say `add baseline test for "word"`).
+Then run `npm run test-write` to add it to the expected test output, and commit the changes (e.g. `add baseline test for "word"`).
 Now when you modify tidy-up or make-yomitan, you can run `npm run test-write` to see the changes you made.

 If you are making a change that shouldn't change the output, just run `npm run test` to check if anything broke.